TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.ShopifyPlugin/README.md

 ![BTCPay Server shopify step 27](./img/Shopify/step_16.png)

 Now it is time to deploy your application to the Shopify store that you are linking to BTCPay server.
-On your application dashboard, select distribution >> Custom distribution
+On your application dashboard, select distribution >> Custom distribution.
 Please note that selecting custom distribution would mean that you can only use the application on only one shopify store.
 This is irreversible.

 On the next screen enter the Shopify store url that you want to link the application to.